solongtony/WebGoBoard/README.md

 # Web Go Board

 A Go board using SVG and the Raphael library.
+This is currently not a functional game, no game logic is implemented yet.
+In the future I plan on supporting a traditional game format where stones are played on the intersection of board lines, and an `analog` version where stones can be played anywhere on the board.
+Currently only the analog verion is in place, I will support the traditional style with a mode that forces stones to snap to the grid.

-Works in Chrome, not in Firefox.
+Currently works in Chrome, not in Firefox.
+Don't know about IE.